smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 30th October to 3rd November

-* Postgres tiles display issue in maps.
+* Fixed Postgres tiles display issue in maps.
 No tiles are being displayed for level 4.
-SAHSULAND has been caught by the USA areaid_count upgrade; sacripts and tile-maker fixed
+SAHSULAND has been caught by the USA areaid_count upgrade; scripts and tile-maker fixed.
 * Shortlisting Java developer (new Kev)

 In progress: